Our Terms and Conditions allow the online Lesson Plan and Worksheets to be used for immediate family, home use ONLY. Thank you for your honesty.

 - Turtle - creep

 - Kangaroo or bunny - hop with both feet

 • Visual Perception Skill:

-While cutting worksheets are not typical visual perception activities, Cutting worksheets are included because children with visual perception issues often struggle with cutting skills.
+While cutting worksheets are not typical visual perception activities, these worksheets are included because children with visual perception issues often struggle with cutting skills.
 Teach the child to cut in the middle of the black line.
 Dominant hand does the cutting while the other hand moves the paper.
 Elbows should not point out while cutting.
 If this happens, the paper needs to be moved.
-Worksheets are available by clicking the links below or in the ABCJLM Visual Perception Workbook available to purchase.
-The worksheets increase in difficulty.
+Additional worksheets are available in the ABCJLM Visual Perception Workbook.

 This page may contain affiliate links.
 Please read our disclosure policy.